< back

 Uplifting inflight experience via thoughtful enablement of technology and personalisation on mobile app

-For each of the feature, I covered the end-to-end UX/UI design delivery, from journey mapping, wireframing, mapping the user flow for happy and unhappy paths, designing UI mockup, to testing and shipping the workable feature with developers.
+For each of the feature, I covered the end-to-end UX/UI design delivery, from journey mapping, wireframing, mapping the user flow for happy path, working on unhappy paths and different use cases (e.g. across different flight statuses including check-in open and transit), designing UI mockups, to testing and shipping the workable feature with developers.

 Validating desirability and usability through guerrilla testing at the terminal